Zombies (franchise): Live performances

-Descendants/Zombies: Worlds Collide Tour (2025)
+Worlds Collide Tour (2025-2027)

 At the Disney Entertainment Showcase on August 9, 2024, held during the D23 Expo, Disney Branded Television, Disney Concerts, Disney Music Group, and AEG announced the Descendants/Zombies: Worlds Collide Tour, set for summer 2025.
 The tour will bring together stars from both the Descendants and Zombies franchises, with appearances by the Descendants: The Rise of Red and Zombies 4: Dawn of the Vampires stars Kylie Cantrall, Malia Baker, Dara Reneé, Ruby Rose Turner, Freya Skye and Malachi Barton.
 The tour will be an immersive and interactive live concert experience celebrating music from both franchises and will be held in arenas across the United States, from July 17 through September 16, 2025.
 On June 27, 2025, the cast of the tour released the single "Worlds Collide", with vocals from Kylie Cantrall, Malia Baker, Dara Reneé, Joshua Colley, Malachi Barton, Freya Skye and Mekonnen Knife.

+On March 18, 2026, Disney and AEG announced a sequel to the Descendants/Zombies: Worlds Collide Tour that will include the return of Descendants and Zombies franchises, as well as the Camp Rock franchise joining the tour with 48 tour dates originally set.
+11 additional tour dates were later added for early 2027.
+The cast includes the return of Malachi Barton, Dara Reneé, and Mekonnen Knife, and former special guest from the Descendants/Zombies: Worlds Collide Tour, Liamani was added a full cast member.
+Other cast members include Zombies 4: Dawn of the Vampires star Swayam Bhatia, Camp Rock 3 star Hudson Stone, and Descendants: Wicked Wonderland stars Kiara Romero and Alexandro Byrd.